WTFAcademy/WTF-Ethers/en/15_MultiTransfer/readme.md

   - web
 ---

-# Ethers Quick Start: 15.
+# WTF Ethers: 15.
 Batch Transfer

-I have been re-learning `ethers.js` recently to solidify the details and write a "WTF Ethers Quick Start" guide for beginners to use.
+I have been re-learning `ethers.js` recently to solidify the details and write a "# WTF Ethers" guide for beginners to use.

 **Twitter**: [@0xAA_Science](https://twitter.com/0xAA_Science)